-If the device is locked, the EEPROM is always erased by a chip erase regardless of the EESAVE bit.
-The read/write protection (BOOTRP, APPCODEWP, APPDATAWP) bits in NVMCTRL.CTRLB do not prevent the operation.
+If the device is locked, the EEPROM is erased by a chip erase, regardless of the EESAVE bit.
+The read/write protection (BOOTRP, APPCODEWP, APPDATAWP) bits in the CTRLB register do not prevent the operation.
 All Flash and EEPROM bytes will read back 0xff after this command.